Gen-zero/sadhanaboard/supabase trobuleshoot.md

 ## STEP 7: Update Backend Configuration

-Based on what works, update all three `.env` files:
+Based on what works, update the `.env` files:
 - `backend/.env`
-- `backend/.env.development`
-- `backend/.env.production`

 ### Option A (With Pooling - Recommended):
 ```